mate-academy/devops_todolist_docker_core_task_4_externalize_configs/README.md

 ### To launch app using base container orchestration(docker-compose) with ENV file:

-1. Create .env file.
-Copy placeholders from .env.example.
-Replace the placeholder values with your actual environment variable values.
+1. Replace ENV variables in docker-compose file with your own

 2. To start(add flag -d for detach mode)